kevinfrei/audio-database/README.md

 refresh.

-It's not using a class, because I like data hiding, and closures are a better model than JavaScript classes, so if you want to use it, call `MakeAudioDatabase` and you're on your way.
+It's not using a class, because I like data hiding, and closures are a better model than JavaScript classes, so if you want to use it, await `MakeAudioDatabase` and you're on your way.
 I will do my best to stick with semantic versioning, so I'll make sure and bump the minor version for any breaking changes.
 I haven't yet published it to NPM, but I will do so pretty